okbob/pspg/README.md

 - `monetdb`
 - [`Trino (formerly Presto SQL)`](https://trino.io/)

 ## Main target
 * possibility to freeze first few rows, first few columns
 * possibility to sort data by specified numeric column
 * possibility to use fancy colors - like `mcview` or `FoxPro` - http://okbob.blogspot.com/2019/12/pspg-themes-what-you-use-it.html
+* mouse is supported and used
+* possibility to copy selected range to clipboard

 ## Screenshots